 In conclusion, this is one of my favorite watches of 2019 so far.
 I am a firm proponent of the German style, and believe A. Lange & Söhne produce some of the country’s finest wares.
 I was already a fan of the Zeitwerk collection, as I was the new date display from NOMOS Glashütte.
 It’s cool to see Lange’s take on it.
 It is an interpretation I commend and find to be an even more elegant way of presenting the date.

-At €89,000 the A. Lange & Söhne Zeitwerk Date doesn’t exactly fall into the ‘impulse buy’ category, but if you do have that kind of change kicking around, you might want to consider it.
+Priced at €89,000 (at the time of writing)the A. Lange & Söhne Zeitwerk Date doesn’t exactly fall into the ‘impulse buy’ category, but if you do have that kind of change kicking around, you might want to consider it.
 The Lange has the looks, the credentials, and even the investment angle to separate you from your cash.

 I can but dream, but dream I will.
 Because in my opinion, they don’t get much better than this.